lschoe/mpyc/demos/README.md

   --no-async            disable asynchronous evaluation --no-barrier          disable barriers
   --no-gmpy2            disable use of gmpy2 package
+  --no-prss             disable use of PRSS (pseudorandom secret sharing) --mix32-64bit         enable mix of 32-bit and 64-bit platforms

 MPyC misc:
   --output-windows      screen output for parties i>0 (only on Windows)